 The local transit network provides basic service and access to local destinations and the frequent and high capacity transit network.
-It is designed to provide full transit service coverage to the region, ensuring that most of the region's population has transit service available to them - varying in type, frequency, and span based on needs and demand.
-ITransit preferential treatments and passenger facilities are appropriate at higher ridership locations.
+It is designed to provide full transit service coverage to greater Portland, ensuring that most people have transit service available to them-varying in type, frequency, and span based on needs and demand.
+Transit preferential treatments and passenger facilities are appropriate at higher ridership locations.

 Providing community and job connector shuttles increases the convenience of transit, particularly for areas without frequent service transit or where traditional transit service is not viable.
-Community and job connector shuttles also expand the reach of transit service across the region, which improves access to jobs and community places and can help facilitate first/last mile connections where business and or homes are spread out and regional fixed-route bus service is not cost effective.
+Community and job connector shuttles also expand the reach of transit service, which improves access to jobs and community places and can help facilitate first/last mile connections where business and or homes are spread out and regional fixed-route bus service is not cost effective.

 One foundational support of the regional transportation system is the availability of demand-response services.
 These services provide access to transportation that "fills in the gaps" where fixed-route transit, complementary paratransit, or deviated fixed-route "last mile" shuttle services are not the appropriate or most cost-effective tool to meet the need of low-income individuals, seniors, or people with disabilities.
 They provide a lifeline of service to people who experience barriers to accessing the transportation system.
-Current service is still not enough to meet the existing demand or projected growth in demand concurrent with the region's growing population.
+Current service is still not enough to meet the existing demand or projected growth in demand concurrent with greater Portland's growing population.